Sonamdeoli/sky130CMOSdesignWorkshop/README.md

     <br>Body terminal can be used to tune the threshold voltage.
     <br>![WhatsApp Image 2025-08-20 at 23 30 42](https://github.com/user-attachments/assets/9066bd97-a346-429d-a059-898c850275c0)

-    <b>Threshold Voltage (Vt)</b>- This is the minimum gate-to-source voltage (Vgs) required to form a conducting channel at the semiconductor surface or we can say that this is the voltage where "strong inversion" happens.
+    <br>Threshold Voltage (Vt)</b>- This is the minimum gate-to-source voltage (Vgs) required to form a conducting channel at the semiconductor surface or we can say that this is the voltage where "strong inversion" happens.
     <br>
     <b>Strong Inversion</b>- When Vgs is sufficiently large, the surface inverts to n type, creating a channel of mobile electrons that allows current to flow from drain to source.
     <br>2 cases were discussed: